larafale/dastack/README.md

 ## 📚 Documentation

-Visit our [documentation](https://your-domain.com/docs) for detailed guides, API references, and examples.
+Visit our [documentation](https:/dastack.dev/docs) for detailed guides and examples.

-## 🧪 Query Optimization

-Dastack implements TanStack React Query for optimized data fetching and caching, providing:

-- Automatic caching to minimize API calls
-- Background refetching for fresh data
-- Optimistic updates for responsive UI
-- Stale-while-revalidate pattern
-- Request deduplication to prevent duplicate calls

 ## 📝 License